These top-selling perfume mists smell impossibly expensive—but they're surprisingly affordable

 Beauty recommendations on TikTok can be hit or miss, particularly when it comes to the best fragrances (to say the least).
 However, one brand’s line of scents that creators and beauty editors can’t get enough of is Sol de Janeiro’s perfume mists.
 Why?
 Because they smell impressively expensive.

 Sales stats reflect the buzz these scents are getting on social, with Lookfantastic reporting the brand as a key driver for its year-on-year growth in vanilla perfumes.
-Cheirosa 62 Perfume Mist even took the top spot for being the most popular perfume on the site this year.
+Cheirosa 62 Perfume Mist even took the top spot for being the most popular perfume on the site last year.

-With six scents in the Sol de Janeiro perfume mist family, there's something for everyone.
+With now six scents in the Sol de Janeiro perfume mist family, there's something for everyone.
 We’ve put all of the Sol de Janeiro perfume mists to the test, giving you the lowdown on each one.

-Sol de Janeiro Brazilian Crush Cheirosa 62 Perfume Mist
+Sol de Janeiro Cheirosa '59 Perfume Mist

 Reasons to buy